It could be an anniversary.

 The design concept

-The colorful pages of the Directory chapter, which covers all the exhibitions of the aforementioned 12 years, also follow a color concept.
+The colorful pages of the directory chapter, which covers all the exhibitions of the aforementioned 12 years, also follow a color concept.
 The years are distinguished from each other by the strong tones and are visible in the section of the book.

 The series

 The Artachment has been exhibiting contemporary art in Basel since 2007.
 Under the name Es könnte ein Jubiläum sein.
-(It could be an anniversary) the curatorship of the converted, former customs house organized an anniversary exhibition with Roman Signer and the artist duo Thylacine.
-In his performance, Roman Signer flew a drone armed with paint in the old customs house, which left its mark on the wooden ceiling.
+(It could be an anniversary.) the curatorship of the converted, former customs house organized an anniversary exhibition with Roman Signer and the artist duo Thylacine.
+In his performance, Roman Signer flew a drone armed with paint in the old customs house, which left its marks on the wooden ceiling.
 Thylacine simultaneously played on the outside space around the house and installed a pink shimmering cone of light that does not seem to illuminate anything in particular.

 The exhibition concept of combining Swiss art students with international greats is continually pursued by the Artachment in the series The Peter Pan Project.
-The rule is, one person takes on the interior, while the other makes use of the outdoor space, i.e. the public space around the house and includes it into their concept.
+The rule is, one person takes on the interior, while the other makes use of the outdoor space, i.e. the public space around the house, and includes it into their concept.
 Through the windows of the customs house, both works of art are spatially separated, but visually connected.
 We include the spatial situation in the graphics for the Peter Pan Project.
 One position is printed on the front of the transparent flyer, the other on the back.
 A limited edition with silk-screen print on glass is made for the artists.
 Adhesive film on the windows of the hut announces the respective exhibition: pasted on the inside as well as outside.
-In the general print media the reverse side is printed on the front also, using different colors.
+In the general print media the reverse side is printed on the front also, using different colours.
 A lacquered background is reminiscent of the window glass and frames the typographic composition.

 The zine